jgmalcolm/jgmalcolm.github.io/cv.md

    "Choice of cranioplasty material not associated with infection or
    reoperation: A systematic review and meta-analysis." *In preparation*

-1. Li, Malcolm, Rindler, ...
-Ahmad.
+1. Li, Malcolm, Rindler, Baum, Kurpad, Ahmad.
 "The Role of Diffusion Tensor Imaging In Spinal Pathology: A Review".  *In preparation*

 1. Usmani, Malcolm, Ahmad, Singh, Bullock, Dietrich.
 "Hyperbaric Oxygen